kalyanpesala17/stackoverflow/README.md

 # stackoverflow
 how to get a job as a developer?
 From stackoverflow developer survey results.
+# Installation
+There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+The code should run with no issues using Python versions 3.*
 # Project Motivation
 For this project, I was interestested in using Stack Overflow data from 2017 to better understand: